picfight/pfcd/docs/configuring_tor.md

 Tor stream isolation forces Tor to build a new circuit for each connection making it harder to correlate connections.

-btcd provides support for Tor stream isolation by using the `--torisolation` flag.
+pfcd provides support for Tor stream isolation by using the `--torisolation` flag.
 This option requires --proxy or --onionproxy to be set.

 <a name="TorStreamIsolationCLIExample" />